'We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots

 Biden officials positioned the two-pronged approach as the next stage in the administration’s public education efforts.

-The ad campaign is intended as “a hopeful and unifying call to action that we each can do our part to end this pandemic by getting vaccinated,” the Health and Human Services department said in a statement.
+The ad campaign is intended as “a hopeful and unifying call to action that we each can do our part to end this pandemic by getting vaccinated,” the Health and Human Services Department said in a statement.
 The administration will spend more than $10 million on the TV ads in April, according to an HHS official who spoke on the condition of anonymity to discuss the pending announcement.

 The campaign has been in development for months, with Biden officials working with several creative agencies and using a $250 million contract that the Trump administration signed with consultancy Fors Marsh last year.
 Officials have said they held the campaign until vaccines were widely available to maximize its impact.

-Some of the Biden administration’s ads, like the Spanish-language “Un Rayo de Esperanza,” are targeted to populations where vaccinations have lagged behind.
+Some of the Biden administration’s ads, such as the Spanish-language “Un Rayo de Esperanza,” are targeted to populations where vaccinations have lagged behind.
 For instance, Hispanics represent 40 percent of California’s population and 55 percent of the state’s coronavirus cases, but have received just 22 percent of vaccinations, according to a review by the Kaiser Family Foundation.

 The Biden administration also is buying ads in media outlets that cater to Asian American/Pacific Islander and Native American populations, officials said.

-Administration officials said they plan to use the new grassroots network to share health information updates and amplify pro-vaccine messages.
+Administration officials said they plan to use the new network to share health information updates and amplify pro-vaccine messages.
 Members of the public can also volunteer for the effort by registering with HHS.